ctm/mb2-doc/README.md

 /p join
 /p start
 ```
-The reason IRC requires a leading "p " is because anything that doesn't
+The reason IRC requires a leading "p " is because anything that
-have that prefix is considered a public message to the other people on
+doesn't have that prefix is considered a public message to the other
-that IRC channel.
-The web interface does not yet have chat, so not only
+people on that IRC channel.
+The web interface has a separate input
-is there no need to add the "p " prefix, doing so is an error.
+box for chat, so not only is there no need to add the "p " prefix,
+doing so is an error.

 ### Web example
 ```